Guinea1/AnotherScryptCoin/doc/README.md

 ### macOS

-Drag Anotherscryptcoin Core to your applications folder, and then run Anotherscryptcoin Core.
+Drag AnotherScryptCoin Core to your applications folder, and then run AnotherScryptCoin Core.

 ### Need Help?

-* See the documentation at the [Anotherscryptcoin Wiki](https://anotherscryptcoin.info/) for help and more information.
+* See the documentation at the [AnotherScryptCoin Wiki](https://anotherscryptcoin.info/) for help and more information.
 * Ask for help on [#anotherscryptcoin](http://webchat.freenode.net?channels=anotherscryptcoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=anotherscryptcoin).
-* Ask for help on the [AnotherscryptcoinTalk](https://anotherscryptcointalk.io/) forums, in the [Technical Support section](https://anotherscryptcointalk.io/c/technical-support).
+* Ask for help on the [AnotherScryptCoinTalk](https://anotherscryptcointalk.io/) forums, in the [Technical Support section](https://anotherscryptcointalk.io/c/technical-support).

 Building
 ---------------------
-The following are developer notes on how to build Anotherscryptcoin Core on your native platform.
+The following are developer notes on how to build AnotherScryptCoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)